Turkish Airlines Flight 5904: Flight

 Before takeoff, upon request by the crew, the air traffic controller at Incirlik Air Base relayed the weather report, informing the crew that the entire aerodrome was completely covered by thunderstorms and that the thunderstorms were moving from the south towards the north.

-Crash
+Accident

 At 00:44 EET, at an altitude of around 10000 ft, the aircraft started to descend and crashed into a field some 30 nmi east-northeast of the airport near Hamdilli village, in the vicinity of Ceyhan, Adana Province.
 The force of the impact created a 15 m deep and 30 m2 large hole.
 The horizontal stabilizer of the aircraft was discovered some 250 m away from the main wreckage, which was spread over an area of around 500 m2.
 All six occupants were instantly killed.

-The crash resulted in a large explosion that was reported near Hamdili.
+The impact resulted in a large explosion that was reported near Hamdili.
 After the aircraft vanished from radar, air traffic controllers at Adana Airport and Incirlik Air Base immediately notified the Gendarmerie and the police to initiate search and rescue efforts.